open-telemetry/opentelemetry-specification/specification/baggage/api.md

 This is required in order to enable transparent cross-process Baggage propagation.
 If a Baggage propagator is installed into the API, it will work with or without an installed SDK.

-`Baggage` is used to annotate telemetry, adding context and information to metrics, traces, and logs.
-It is a set of name/value pairs describing user-defined properties.
-Each name in `Baggage` MUST be associated with exactly one value.

 The `Baggage` container MUST be immutable, so that the containing `Context` also remains immutable.